 The following arrangements with respect to the admission of pupils to the school are to be adopted.

 The governors will provide for the admission of all children in the September following their fourth birthday.
-The PAN in Reception, Year 1, and Year 3 will be 90 from September 2021 (all other year groups have a PAN of 60).
-In 2020-21 there will a PAN of 90 in Reception and Year 2 only.
+The PAN in Reception, Year 1, Year 2 and Year 4 will be 90 from September 2022 (all other year groups have a PAN of 60).
+In 2021-22 there will a PAN of 90 in Reception, Year 1 and Year 3 only.
 Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in that school year.
 Parents may also request that their child attends part-time until the child reaches compulsory school age.

 Where applications for admission exceed the number of places available, the following criteria will be applied, in the order set out below, to decide which children to admit.
-Before the application of oversubscription criteria, children with a statement of special educational need or Education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
+Before the application of oversubscription criteria, children with an Education Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.

 Looked After Children / Children in Local Authority Care

 A child under the age of 18 years for whom the Local Authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who is subject to a care order under Part 1V of the act.
 This applies equally to children who immediately after being looked after by the local Authority become subject to an adoption, residence or special guardianship order.
 (As defined by Section 46 of the Adoption and Children Act 2002 or Section 8 or 14A of the Children Act 1989).